digabi/digabi-os/doc/building.md

  - `DIGABI_BUILD_TARGET` which configurations we'd like to use for building? (choices: `default`, `server`, `client`)
  - `VAGRANT_DEFAULT_PROVIDER` which provider to use for building? (choices: `virtualbox`, optionally: `vmware_workstation`)

 In `Makefile:config` these will be saved to the build system, to file `config/digabi.local`, which is read by `auto/config` & `auto/build`.
 This file overrides environment variables defined in the build system.
-Ie. if you build Digabi OS manually, you should put your variables to this file.
+Ie. if you build DigabiOS manually, you should put your variables to this file.

 ### Adding new customization variables